medusajs/medusa/docs/content/how-to/deploying-on-heroku.md

 ### What's next?

-You now have a production ready application running on DigitalOcean.
+You now have a production ready application running on Heroku.
 This can be scaled and configured to fit your business needs.

 Furthermore, you can deploy a Medusa Admin for your application, such that you can start managing your store from an interface.